deis/example-nodejs-express/README.md

 	web: node server.js

-This tells OpDemand to run one web process using the command `node server.js`.
+This tells OpDemand to run web processes using the command `node server.js`.
 You can test this locally by running `foreman start`.

 	$ foreman start
 	11:48:48 web.1     | started with pid 67810